elcicd/el-CICD-docs/operating-manual.md

 # URL to domain of Image Repository
 IMAGE_REPO_POSTFIX=_IMAGE_REPO

-# Postfix for naming all OKD secrets for that environment across all projects
+# Postfix for naming of the .dockercfg pull Secret that needs to be in every SDLC namespace
-#     e.g. dev-
 IMAGE_REPO_PULL_SECRET_POSTFIX=_IMAGE_REPO_PULL_SECRET

 # ID of credentials stored in Jenkins for referencing in pipelines